DesperatePeter/starsector-advanced-weapon-control/README.md

 - Add IgnoreFighters mode **DONE**
 - Add ability to issue fire modes to AI-controlled allied ships
-- Add weapon-blacklist for other mods such that their weapons stay unaffected by fire modes from this mod
+- Add weapon-blacklist for other mods such that their weapons stay unaffected by fire modes from this mod **DONE**

 ## Known Issues ##